 If you have a rating system on your website, how about retiring the almost retro 'stars' for nice sliding rating bars with an indicator the user can pull to a certain rating value.
 How about having ratings on several parameters, and the chart automatically calculates the overall average and displays it on a dashboard gauge?

 3. Information today loses relevance in minutes.
 This is the age of real time data and your charts should reflect that urgency.
+Whenever you can, go for real time gauges that update automatically and provide the visitor/user data that is highly updated and relevant.
+Ideal scenarios for real time gauges:

 If your work involves Stock market or Financial Data monitoring then you must use real time gauges.
 Choose catchy looking gauges to add that bling to your otherwise mundane data.
 It is the only way you can draw more attention to a data that you know hundreds of websites on the internet are displaying.